 Do Some In-Depth Plot Study

-If you want to do some more in-depth learning, consider checking out Robert McKee’s great guide Story: Substance, Structure, Style and the Principles of Screenwriting.
+If you want more in-depth learning, consider checking out Robert McKee’s great guide Story: Substance, Structure, Style and the Principles of Screenwriting.

 While the target market is those hoping to be screenwriters, you couldn’t ask for a better book on how to craft compelling narratives.